leonawicz/Flammability/docs/md/gbm_flam_maps.md

 ##
 ## gbm_flam_maps.R

-The `gbm_flam_maps.R` script creates gradient boosting machine (GBM) model-based, or boosted regresion model-based, vegetation flammability maps.
+The `gbm_flam_maps.R` script creates gradient boosting machine (GBM) model-based, or boosted regresion model-based, vegetation flammability matrices.
 It loads a given **R** workspace file created by `gbm_flam_prep.R`.
 Other inputs include GBM models built on vegetation-specific, aggregate regional climate data.
+The matrices are used to fill in spatially explicit flammability maps in a subsequent script, `gbm_flam_maps2.R`.
-These monthly maps are used as inputs to ALFRESCO in lieu of basic monthly temperature and precipitation maps.
+These annual maps are used as inputs to ALFRESCO in lieu of basic monthly temperature and precipitation maps.

 ## R code